iarai/science4cast/README.md

 7. [Questions, Suggestions, Issues](#questions)

 ## Updates
+### 02.12.2021 - annoucement of winners
+Congratulations to all [winners](#winners)!
+All winners will join our **IEEE BigData 2021 Science4Cast Special Session**, 17.
+December, 11.00-15.00 EST/17.00-21.00 CET.
+Please register or send an [e-Mail](mailto:mario.krenn@mpl.mpg.at) for additional information.
+All talks will be recorded and uploaded to youtube.

 ### 10.11.2021 - result submission deadline today AoE!
 We extend the paper submission deadline by one week.
 Please submit your short scientific paper (3-6pages) by **24.November 2021** (updates on submission follow in the next few days).
 The paper should explain in detail your method and results.
 We will invite all participants (with non-trivial results) to participate to our dataset paper which is scheduled shortly after the competition workshop.
 Thus, your paper can be a first draft of your contribution to our dataset paper.
 Looking forward to your great results!